 The lease of Morden Cottage and Department of Education permissions took a year and a half to achieve, with many meetings with The National Trust and the local authority planning team.
 The first teachers were founders Cathy Brick and Sarah Fanconi Thorne, joined by Eileen Riley, a wonderful Kindergarten teacher who formed the base ethos of the Kindergarten provision we have today.

 Founding and building a school from scratch is a huge endeavour, and there have been many challenges and learning points along the journey so far.
 Through all this, the strength of our community has been an inspiration.
 We are very much a community school at all levels, not only in terms of our ethos of family-school partnership, but also in terms of our governance.

-Throughout our evolution the school has continued to build on the founding principles, and we are now proud to boast a varied, capable and proven faculty, coordinated by Deborah Speakman, our Head Teacher, who brings great experience as an educator and leader.
+Throughout our evolution the school has continued to build on the founding principles, and we are now proud to boast a talented and hardworking team, who are dedicated to nurturing and educating the children in their care.